Ahmed9019/Linked-List-Implementation/Double-Linked-List/README.md

-# Single linked list
+# Double Linked List

-Provide a class SingleLinkedList that implements the interface ILinkedList.
+Create a class DoubleLinkdList that implements ILinkedList interface.

 ## Input Format
 First line contains a comma-separated list of the linkedlist elements.<br />